SynapseFI/SynapseNode/README.md

 ```

 ## Testing
-Run the following command from the root package directory after the .env file is set up:
+Run the following command from the root package directory after the .env file is set up and '<ID>' values are replaced in the test files:
 ```
 npm test
 ```